isotopo/aws-lambda-testing/README.md

   ctx.done(null, 'test') // the ctx object has the method done, fail and success }
 awsTest.addHandler(handler)
-.call({test: 'test'},function (error, res) { // The call function can receive the params and callback
+.exec({test: 'test'},function (error, res) { // The exec function can receive the params and execback
   // to use in the hadler to test assert(!error) assert(res === 'test')